 I. Statement of the Problem

 Alpha-gal Syndrome (AGS) is a hypersensitivity reaction to galactose-α-1,3-galactose (alpha-gal), found in non-primate mammalian meat and their derivative products.
 Unlike typical food allergies, symptoms are often delayed by two hours or more after consumption and can arise suddenly following many years of safe consumption.
 Typical symptoms may include abdominal cramping, urticaria, and anaphylaxis.
 AGS diagnosis relies on a history consistent with allergic symptoms following consumption or exposure to mammalian products, and an elevated immunoglobulin-E (IgE) to alpha-gal.
 AGS has been reported worldwide, but in the United States, is most closely associated with the bite of a lone star tick (Amblyomma americanum).
 Research has suggested that the blacklegged tick (Ixodes scapularis) may also be associated with development of AGS.
 Reports of AGS have been increasing over the last decade, but the true burden is unknown.
 However, most of the country is at risk given the expanding geographic range of both the lone star and blacklegged ticks.
+As more cases are diagnosed and public interest increases, multiple states have expressed a desire to quantify the burden of AGS.
 A standardized case definition and reporting criteria are needed to collect comparable clinical, laboratory, and epidemiologic data that are necessary to characterize AGS cases, in terms of numbers and geographic distribution, and to monitor trends over time.
 In order to support data collection that would enable a better understanding of this emerging syndrome, this position statement recommends a standardized surveillance case definition for AGS.

-Word Count: 219/300
+Word Count: 240/300